bondappetit/bondappetit-protocol-api-docs/api/depositary/CurveDepositaryBalanceView.md

 - *tokenIndex* - Invested token index in the pool.

-- *investRecipient* - Recipient of invested token.
+- *recipient* - Recipient of invested token.

-- *profitRecipient* - Recipient of reward token.

 ```solidity
 investedPools() → address[]